mapbox/appropriate-images/README.md

 // On a regular-resolution screen: img/optimized/montaraz-600x500.jpg or webp
 // On a high-resolution screen: img/optimized/montaraz-1200x800.jpg or webp
 ```

+**For some examples of using this function in combination with React, check out the [appropriate-images-react](https://github.com/mapbox/appropriate-images-react) repo.**

 ## Image configuration